kleinborre/web-sys-tech-g16/README.md

 ## Project Purpose

-Build a fast, accessible, mobile-first site that converts visitors into trial sign-ups and paid program tiers for **The Titan Method** by Coach Tavion Miles.
-The site is static and GitHub Pages-ready, with Bootstrap JS modals and client-side validation (no data persistence).
+Build a fast, accessible, mobile-first site that converts visitors into trial sign-ups and paid tiers for **The Titan Method** by Coach Tavion Miles.
+Static, GitHub Pages–ready.
+Bootstrap JS modals and client-side validation only (no data persistence).

 **Core pages**